-The way you communicate with yourself has a major impact on how you feel about yourself and others.
-Positive self-talk has the power to propel you to great heights.
-Negative self-talk can bring you down to the depths, where you feel like giving up.
-If you find yourself regularly engaging in negative self-talk—beating yourself up about a bad grade or telling yourself you won’t succeed—it’s time to change the way your brain thinks.
+How you communicate with yourself has a significant impact on how you feel about yourself and others.
+Positive self-talk has the power to retrain your brain and propel you to great heights.1 Negative self-talk can bring you down, where you feel like giving up.
+If you are engaging in negative self-talk—berating yourself about a bad grade or telling yourself you won’t succeed—it’s time to learn how to retrain your brain.

-Turns out, it is possible to teach an old brain new tricks!
+It is possible to retrain the brain with new tricks.
 There are ways we can reset our thinking to include more positive thoughts.
-To see how that works, we must first understand some of the most common negative thinking patterns.
+To grasp this concept, we need to understand some of the most common negative thinking patterns.

 10 Common Thinking Patterns

-There are several types of thinking patterns, also known as “cognitive distortions,” that we engage in.
-These thinking patterns have a tendency to influence our brains to tell ourselves that something is true when it is not—reinforcing our negative thoughts.
+There are several types of thinking patterns, also known as cognitive distortions, that we engage in.
+These thinking patterns tend to influence our brains to tell us that something is true when it is not—reinforcing our negative thoughts.2

-Once we understand and identify which distortions show up in our negative thinking, we can counter them with more positive thoughts.
-Below is a list of 10 common cognitive distortions.
+Once we understand and identify which distortions surface in our negative thinking, we can counter them by retraining the brain.
+Below is a list of 10 common cognitive distortions.3

-- Filtering: Mental filtering is when we filter out the positives of a situation and only focus on the negative.
-E.g., That student left during my presentation, therefore my presentation was bad.
+- Mental Filters: Mental filtering is when we filter out the positives of a situation and only focus on the negative.
+For example, that student left during my presentation because my presentation was not good.

-- Polarized thinking: Also known as “black-and-white” thinking, polarized thinking is when we believe there is no middle ground—either something is perfect or a failure.
-E.g., I missed that one question, so I did badly on the test.
+- All-or-Nothing Thinking: Also known as black-and-white or polarized thinking, all-or-nothing thinking is when we believe there is no middle ground—something is perfect or a failure.
+For example, I missed that one question, so I did poorly on the test.

-- Overgeneralization: Overgeneralization is when we conclude that because of one bad experience, all experiences related to that will be bad.
-E.g., I failed that test.
-This is gonna be a horrible term.
+- Overgeneralization: Overgeneralization is when we conclude that, because of one bad experience, all events will have the same negative outcome.
+For example, I failed that test.
+This is going to be a horrible term.

-- Jumping to conclusions: We jump to conclusions when we make a hasty judgment or believe something to be true without bothering to consider all the facts.
-E.g., She gave me that funny look.
+- Jumping to Conclusions: We jump to conclusions when we make a hasty judgment or believe something to be true without considering the facts or initial assumptions.
+For example, she gave me that funny look.
 I think she hates me.

-- Personalization: This is a cognitive distortion where we take everything personally and compare ourselves to others.
-E.g., He made that comment in class just to get at me.
+- Personalization and Blame: This is a cognitive distortion where we take everything personally and compare ourselves (e.g., He made that comment in class to get at me).
+With blaming, you place full blame on yourself or someone else for a situation that, in reality, was influenced by multiple factors beyond your control.
+For example, you’re the reason I had a bad day.

-8 Steps to Retrain Your Brain to Curb Negative Thoughts
+How to Retrain Your Brain From Negative Thoughts

-Think of the steps below as tools in a toolbox.
-Use these tools when you feel yourself start to engage in one of the cognitive distortions above.
+There are tools for how to retrain your brain.4 Use these tools when you feel yourself starting to engage in one of the cognitive distortions above.

 1. Be Aware of Your Thoughts

-The first—and arguably the most important—step is to identify and accept your thoughts.
+The first—and arguably the most important—step to brain retraining is identifying and accepting your thoughts.
 Once we are mindful of our thoughts, we can understand which negative thinking patterns we engage with most and detach from believing they are true.

-Below are some ways you can become more aware of your thoughts:
+Below are some ways you can start retraining your brain to become more aware of your thoughts:

 - Mindful meditation: Incorporate meditation into your morning or evening routine.
-Begin by focusing on your breath, then notice any thoughts that come and go.
+Focus on your breath, then notice any thoughts that come and go.
 Don’t fight your thoughts.
-Instead, acknowledge them and let them go.
+To retrain the brain, acknowledge them and let them go instead.

-- Prompted awareness: As distinct from a planned time such as meditation, prompted awareness is when you become aware of your thoughts in the moment.
-Make a note, set an alarm, or try to remember to periodically stop during the day and take a moment to observe your thoughts.
-What are you thinking?
+- Present moment awareness: As distinct from a planned time, such as meditation, present moment awareness enables you to observe and connect with the sensations you experience as they occur 5.
+Make a note, set an alarm or periodically stop during the day and take a moment to observe your thoughts.
+When considering how to retrain your brain, ask yourself what you are thinking.
 Are you experiencing negative thoughts or anxieties?

 2. Turn Negatives into Positives

 Everyone has negative thoughts.
-Whether they disturb us is a matter of whether we believe these thoughts to be true.
-Once we begin thinking negatively about something, we may begin to accept this thought pattern and allow it to control our mind and mood.
-However, once we recognize these thoughts, we can start to counter them with positive ones.
-Research shows that positive thinking improves our psychological well-being and can lower rates of depression and distress levels.
+Whether they disturb us depends on if we believe these thoughts to be true.
+Once we begin thinking negatively about something, we may begin to accept this thought pattern and allow it to control our minds and moods.
+However, once we recognize these thoughts, we can start retraining the brain to counter them with positive ones.
+Research shows that positive thinking improves our psychological well-being and can lower rates of depression and distress levels.1

-Next time you find yourself saying “this will never work” or “everything is ruined,” try to oppose that thought with a positive one.
+Next time you find yourself saying, “This will never work,” or “Everything is ruined,” try retraining your brain to oppose that thought with a positive one.
 For example:

 - Challenge your inner critic: The next time you become aware of a negative thought, ask yourself, Is this really true?
-Is this thought useful in any way?
-Asking these questions will challenge your negative thoughts and change your focus.
+Is this thought productive in any way?
+Asking these questions will retrain the brain to challenge your negative thoughts and change your focus.

 3. Understand What Triggers You

-In each of our lives, there are certain people, places, and things in life that can set into motion a seemingly constant rush of negative thoughts.
-It could be final exams that induce test anxiety or a certain teacher whom you don’t see eye-to-eye with.
-Identifying what triggers you will equip you with the tools you need to control and properly manage these emotions.
+In each of our lives, there are certain people, places, and things that can set into motion a seemingly constant rush of negative thoughts.
+It could be final exams that induce test anxiety or a certain teacher with whom you don’t see eye-to-eye.
+Identifying your triggers is one way of retraining your brain that equips you with the tools you need to control and properly manage these emotions.8

-Below are some ways to spot your emotional triggers:
+Below are some ways to begin retraining the brain to spot your emotional triggers:

-- Adapt the situation: Understand the setting that your emotional trigger occurs in and try to change it in your favor.
+- Adapt the situation: Identify the environment where your emotional triggers arise and try to adjust it to work in your favor.
 This can mean anything from listening to calming music to removing yourself from the situation completely.
 Whatever you need to do to make yourself feel more comfortable, do it.

 - Adapt your thinking: In order to mitigate your emotional response, try to adapt your thinking before you begin to react.
-If you feel your emotions start to rise, take deep breaths and try to push your thoughts into a different direction.
+If your emotions start to rise, retrain the brain to take deep breaths and try to push your thoughts in a different direction.

 4. Create a Personal Mantra

-When we begin to think negatively, we will call ourselves names or talk ourselves out of doing things because we fear failure.
-Creating and reciting a personal mantra is a positive way to change the path of your thoughts.
-Mantras are positive affirmations that you can repeat whenever you feel negativity creeping into your mind.
-You can use them to motivate and inspire you to be the best you can be.
+When we think negatively, we call ourselves names or talk ourselves out of doing things because we fear failure.
+Creating and reciting a personal mantra is a positive way to learn how to retrain your brain.9 Mantras are positive affirmations that you can repeat whenever negativity creeps into your mind.
+When it comes to brain training, you can use it to motivate and inspire you to be the best you can be.

 Below are some examples of mantras: